anankervis/DirectX-Graphics-Samples_dxr_msaa/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingMiniEngineSample/readme.md

 Most of our use cases are fine with (and optimized for) a single point origin (pinhole camera).
 Depth of field is a notable exception.
 In HVVR, we treat DoF screen tiles as 4-sided beam frusta (the same as pinhole tiles), fit to the hourglass shape of the DoF ray packets.
 The primary difference is not in traversal, but in converting the per-tile triangle lists to per-pixel / per-sample visibility (there are fewer possible optimizations).

 ### Limitations:
-The camera viewpoint is locked at the initial position.
+* The camera viewpoint is locked at the initial position.
 This is because the AABBs in beam tracing mode are expanded in a camera-dependent fashion as part of beam emulation.
+* No centroid sampling
+* Color banding in the darks, due to using a low-precision (10-bit linear) accumulation intermediate for the Beams mode

 ### Settings
 [Shaders/RayCommon.h](Shaders/RayCommon.h)